Treat in place: How EMS models are shaped by reimbursement

 The ET3 model and the COVID-19 are influencing a move away from 911 transport to the ED, and toward autonomy for EMS providers

-Depending where you work, there are usually two options when a patient calls 911.
+Depending on where you work, there are usually two options when a patient calls 911.
 The patient is either transported to the hospital or is deemed safe to stay at home.
 This means that many patients who don’t necessarily need hospital-level care are transported to the ED when minimal treatment interventions on site would have been sufficient or a lower acuity facility (e.g., primary care provider, urgent care, etc.) would’ve been adequate for patient care.

 The majority of insurance doesn’t reimburse EMS unless the patient is transported to the hospital, leading to more transports to the ED.
 Policies and legislation may also dictate that patients seen by EMS can only be transported to the ED, even when it’s not a true emergency.
 There are several programs that have been developed to stay and treat – treat in place – patients and improve reimbursement for EMS services.